 - The signer's identity is screened according to the requirements of the Notary's commissioning state.
 This may include answering questions based on the signer's personal and credit history (KBA), verifying the signer's identification documents online (credential analysis), the Notary remotely viewing the signer's ID during the notarization, or other RON identification methods set by statute.

-- During the remote online notarization, the Notary and the signer communicate online using audiovisual technology — for example, via webcam.
+- During the remote online notarization, the Notary and the signer communicate online using audiovisual technology via webcam.
 The Notary and signer do not meet face to face.

-- Once the signer's identity has been verified and all other requirements for the notarization have been completed, both the signer and the Notary must sign the document and the Notary's seal attached.
-For electronic documents, this requires electronic signatures and an electronic version of the Notary's seal.
+- Once the signer's identity has been verified and all other requirements for the notarization have been completed, both the signer and the Notary must sign the document and the Notary must affix the Notary's seal.
+Since remote online notarization uses electronic documents, this requires electronic signatures and an electronic version of the Notary's seal.

 - The remotely notarized document is returned to the signer.